base/base/docs/specs/governance/alligator.md

     uint256 notValidBefore; // Timestamp after which the delegation is valid. uint256 notValidAfter; // Timestamp before which the delegation is valid.
-    SubdelegationAllowanceType allowanceType; // Type of allowance (e.g., absolute or relative). uint256 allowance // Amount of votes delegated, denominated in the token contract's decimals.
+    SubdelegationAllowanceType allowanceType; // Type of allowance (e.g., absolute or relative). uint256 allowance // Amount of votes delegated, denominated in the token's decimals.
 }
 ```